gristlabs/grist-core/documentation/database.md

 The database stores the inheritances of rights as described below.

 Let's imagine that a user is granted the role of *Owner* for the "Org1" organisation, s/he therefore belongs to the group "Org1 Owners" (aka `id_org1_owner_grp`) which also belongs to the "WS1 Owners" (aka `id_ws1_owner_grp`) by default.
-In other words, this user is by default owner of boththe Org1 organization and of the WS1 workspace.
+In other words, this user is by default owner of both the Org1 organization and of the WS1 workspace.

 The below schema illustrates both the inheritance of between the groups and the state of the database:

 ![BDD state by default](./images/BDD-doc-inheritance-default.png)

-This inheritance by default can be changed through the Users management popup in the Contextual Menu for the Workspaces:
+This inheritance can be changed through the Users management popup in the Contextual Menu for the Workspaces:

 ![The drop-down list after "Inherit access:" in the workspaces Users Management popup](./images/ws-users-management-popup.png)

 If you change the inherit access to "View Only", here is what happens:

 ![BDD state after inherit access has changed, the `group_groups.group_id` value has changed](./images/BDD-doc-inheritance-after-change.png)

-The Org1 owners now belongs to the "WS1 Viewers" group, and the user despite being Owner of *Org1* can only view the workspace *WS1* and its documents because s/he only gets the Viewer role for this workspace.
+The Org1 owners now belongs to the "WS1 Viewers" group, and the user despite being *Owner* of "Org1" can only view the workspace WS1 and its documents because s/he only gets the Viewer role for this workspace.
 Regarding the database, `group_groups` which holds the group inheritance has been updated, so the parent group for `id_org1_owner_grp` is now `id_ws1_viewers_grp`.

 ### `users` table